kyma-project/community/sig-and-wg/sig-core/proposals/asset-store-proposal.md

 ```

 Lifecycle of the Bucket CR is done with the Bucket controller:
-- Once CR is created the bucket with the CR name is created in the storage under `namespaces/{NAMESPACE_NAME}/{CR_NAME}`.
+- Once CR is created the bucket with the CR name is created in the storage under `namespaces-{NAMESPACE_NAME}-{CR_NAME}`.
 Status of the CR contains reference URL to the created bucket
 - Once CR is deleted the bucket with all the content in it is removed

 #### Bucket reference